-Cathy C. Halloved reading children's stories so much that now she writes her own.
+Cathy C. Hall loved reading children's stories so much that now she writes her own.
 She's currently working on a humorous, young adult paranormal mystery (which may include more genres, if she can fit them in).
 Cathy also writes true-life stories, poetry, plays, essays and songs, as well as somewhat serious articles and interviews.
 She lives in Georgia with her dog, the Beneficent Mr. Hall, and an occasional grown kid or two.
-For more about Cathy, check out her website, www.cathy-c-hall.com.
+For more about Cathy, check out her website, www.Cathy-C-Hall.com.

 Dixon Hearne teaches and writes in southern California.
 His work has been twice nominated for the Pushcart Prize, and his new book, Plantatia: High-toned and Lowdown Stories of the South, is nominated for a 2010 PEN award.
-Other short fiction appears in Post Road, Cream City Review, Wisconsin Review, Louisiana Literature, and several inspiration books from Adams Media.
+Other short fiction appears in Post Road, Cream City Review, Wisconsin Review, Louisiana Literature, and several inspirational books from Adams Media.
 He is currently at work on a novel and another short story collection.

 Holly Helscher has been freelance writing for several years.
 Her credits include stories in Desert Dog News and Girlfriend 2 Girlfriend.
 She recently was runner up in a flash prose contest for Women on Writing.
-Holly is the president of Brown Mackie College - Tucson and has a doctorate in metaphysics as well as a master's degree in community counseling.
+Holly is the president of Brown Mackie College, Tucson, and has a doctorate in metaphysics as well as a master's degree in community counseling.
 Her bachelor's degree is in English literature which she claims was really more of an avocation since her love of reading is so strong.
 Holly is currently working on a mystery set in her hometown of Loveland, Ohio.

-Deb H W currently lives in hills of Tennessee with her husband Mike and five of their seven children.
-She has adopted five, birthed two, and foster many children and is also a grandmother to four.
+Deb Hill currently lives in hills of Tennessee with her husband Mike and five of their seven children.
+She has adopted five, birthed two, and fostered many children - and is grandmother to five.
 She truly enjoys reading and writing simple verse.